 - Don’t brine the ribs.
 Brining is when you soak or saturate food with salty water for an extended period.
 There should already be salt in your rub.
 If you rub and brine your slabs, they might become too salty.

-- Get the right wood.
+- The next step is to get the right wood.
 Hickory chunks are great because they smolder and don’t flare up as much as chips do.
 Don’t try sap woods such as pine–they are mildly toxic!
 If you don’t have access to hickory, try apple, oak, or cherry.
 Take your ribs out of the fridge and let them warm up to room temperature.

-- If you’re just starting your ribs journey, you may not have all the advanced cookery yet.
+- If you’re just starting your ribs journey, you may not have all the advanced cooking skills yet.
 And that’s okay.
-Just use a simple charcoal grill.
-Space may be smaller, but you won’t need to invest.
-Add your coals slowly until the temperature reaches about 250 degrees Fahrenheit.
+Just use a simple charcoal grill and add your coals slowly until the temperature reaches about 250 degrees Fahrenheit.
 Put your coals on one side of the grill, and place your ribs on the other side.
 Keep charcoal ready nearby.
 If you don’t have a thermometer, try the Mississippi test.
 Hold your hand above the fire.
 If you can say “Mississippi” three times, then it’s not hot enough.
 If you can’t hold it there for at least two seconds, then it’s not hot enough.
 Try and find the sweet spot that’s not too hot and not too cool.

 - After you’ve got the right temperature, put the grate back and place your ribs on it.
 Make sure that the lid’s damper is above the meat.
 When you add your ribs, the temperature will drop slightly, so you may want to start just a little bit hotter.
 It’s easier to add heat than it is to take it away.
 Every half-hour you should be adding some coals.
 Just try to maintain a constant temperature of 220-250 degrees.
 Do not forget about your ribs!

 - If you’re smoking your ribs, there’s no need to open the barbecue.
 Most seasoned chefs don’t recommend that you flip or baste your ribs.
-All you have to do to cook great ribs is maintain the temperature and watch the coals.
-This makes it easier for you.
+All you have to do to cook great ribs is to maintain the temperature and watch the coals.
+This will make it way easier for you.
 If you absolutely must open the lid, minimize the time it is open.

 - Most chefs recommend waiting four hours.
 You can test if the ribs are ready by using a rubber mitt.
 Put the slab on your mitt and raise your hand up and down.
 If the ends of the slab bounce, then they will need another hour or so.
 But if you raise them and they begin to fall apart, they’re probably overcooked.
 The ideal slab will be slightly limp and tender.
 When using the smoking technique, the goal is to get a silky finish and texture for your meat.
 This silky texture is a result of collagen that breaks down during the cooking process.
 Allow the ribs to rest for 15 to 20 minutes before serving.
 This will give them time to cool and fully absorb the flavor.

-With these helpful cooking rib tips in mind, you should be well on your way to cooking delicious slabs of ribs.
+With these helpful cooking tips for ribs in mind, you should be well on your way to cooking delicious slabs of ribs.
 Good luck, chef!